 MARCELO C. MEDEIROS is an Associate Professor at the Department of Economics at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio), Brazil.
 Marcelo holds a BA, MSc. and Ph.D. degrees in Electrical Engineering (Statistics, Optimization and Control Theory) from PUC-Rio.
 Marcelo's main research interests are High-Dimensional Econometrics/Machine Learning, Financial Econometrics and causal inference.
-He has been publishing papers in top journals including the Journal of the American Statistical Association, Journal of Econometrics, Econometric Theory, and the Journal of Business and Economic Statistics, Econometric Reviews and the International Journal of Forecasting.
+He has been publishing papers in top journals, including the Journal of the American Statistical Association, Journal of Econometrics, Econometric Theory, and the Journal of Business and Economic Statistics, among others.
+Marcelo serves as an associate editor for the Journal of Business and Economic Statistics, Econometric Reviews and the International Journal of Forecasting.